Magnus Attefall

 A new standard for healthier skies

-As more airlines recognize the value of humidified crew rest compartments, CTT Systems’ technology is quickly becoming the standard on modern widebody aircraft, such as the Boeing 787 and Airbus A350.
-By prioritizing crew health and comfort, airlines can ensure safer, more efficient, and more enjoyable journeys for everyone on board.
+As more airlines recognise the value of humidified crew rest compartments, CTT Systems’ technology is quickly becoming the standard on modern widebody aircraft, such as the Boeing 787 and Airbus A350.
+By prioritising crew health and comfort, airlines can ensure safer, more efficient, and more enjoyable journeys for everyone on board.

 Ready to enhance crew well-being?